Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-The pretraining process of our foundation model is based on the masked autoencoder (MAE) approach \cite{mae}, a self-supervised learning method widely used and extended for different data types, including video \cite{videomae} and multi-spectral images \cite{satmae, scalemae}.
-The MAE reconstructs masked images using an asymmetric encoder-decoder architecture with a Vision Transformer (ViT) backbone.
+The pretraining process of our foundation model is based on the masked autoencoder (MAE) approach~\cite{mae}, a self-supervised learning method widely used and extended for different data types, including video~\cite{videomae} and multispectral images~\cite{satmae, scalemae}.
+The MAE reconstructs masked images using an asymmetric encoder-decoder architecture with a Vision Transformer (ViT) backbone~\cite{dosovitskiy2020image}.
 In detail, each input image is divided into non-overlapping patches of the same size and the ViT encoder embeds the patches using a linear projection with added 2D sin/cos positional embeddings.
-A subset of the patches is randomly masked and only the unmasked tokens are processed by the series of Transformer blocks of the encoder \cite{mae}.
+A subset of the patches is randomly masked and only the unmasked tokens are processed by the transformer blocks of the encoder~\cite{mae}.
 The decoder receives the encoded visible patches and mask tokens, which are learned vectors representing a missing token to be predicted.
-Positional embeddings are added to the full set of tokens and sent to the decoder's series of transformer blocks to perform the image reconstruction task \cite{mae}.
-The loss function is the mean squared error (MSE) between the masked and predicted tokens in the pixel space \cite{mae}.
+Positional embeddings are added to the full set of tokens and sent to the decoder's series of transformer blocks to perform the image reconstruction task~\cite{mae}.
+The loss function is the mean squared error (MSE) between the masked and predicted tokens in the pixel space~\cite{mae}.

-Figure \ref{fig:MAE} shows the overall MAE structure for pretraining Prithvi, which modifies the original MAE in two ways.
+Figure \ref{fig:MAE} shows the overall MAE structure for pretraining Prithvi-EO-2.0, which modifies the original MAE in two ways.
 First, we replaced the 2D patch embeddings and 2D positional embeddings with 3D versions to support inputs with spatiotemporal characteristics, i.e., a sequence of $T$ images of size $(H, W)$.
-Following approaches to adapt MAE to video processing \cite{videomae, spatiotemporalmae}, our 3D patch embeddings consist of a 3D convolutional layer, dividing the 3D input into non-overlapping cubes of size $(t, h, w)$ for time, height, and width dimensions, respectively.
+Following approaches to adapt MAE to video processing~\cite{videomae, spatiotemporalmae}, our 3D patch embeddings consist of a 3D convolutional layer, dividing the 3D input into non-overlapping cubes of size $(t, h, w)$ for time, height, and width dimensions, respectively.
+These are image dimensions: number of images in the sequence and height and width in pixels.
 Unlike videos, satellite data can be acquired at non-regular and relatively low frequency in time (days), so we set $t = 1$ in our models.
-For the 3D positional encodings, we first generate 1D sin/cos encodings individually for time, height, and width dimensions and then combine them together into a single, 3D positional encoding.
+For the 3D positional encodings, we first generate 1D sin/cos encodings \cite{mae, att_is_all_you_need} individually for time, height, and width dimensions and then combine them into a single 3D positional encoding.
+The 1D sin/cos positional encodings are defined as \cite{att_is_all_you_need}: